Biomarker Glossary

 Oleic acid is an omega-9 part of the monounsaturated fatty acid (MUFA) family.
 Although oleic acid isn’t essential, meaning the body can synthesize it, it is the most common monounsaturated fatty acid in the diet and is involved in various important bodily processes.
 For example, it is needed for the structure of cell membranes, including the myelin sheath that protects nerve fibers, and plays a role in maintaining membrane fluidity.

 Omega-3s are polyunsaturated fatty acids important for good health.
-Among the three main omega-3s alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), only ALA is considered as an essential fatty acid since our bodies cannot synthetize it.
+Among the three main omega-3s alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), only ALA is considered an essential fatty acid since our bodies cannot synthesize it.
 It must therefore be provided through diet.
-Note that although the body is able to synthesize EPA and DHA from this essential fatty acid ALA, it is only done in a small amount.
+Note that although the body can synthesize EPA and DHA from this essential fatty acid ALA, it is only done in a small amount.
 It is therefore recommended to get enough EPA and DHA from the diet.

 Phenylalanine is an essential amino acid, meaning our body is unable to produce it on its own so we need to get it from our diet.

 Tryptophan is an essential amino acid that plays many key roles in the body.
-It acts as a natural mood regulator since it has the ability to help the body produce and balance certain hormones.
+It acts as a natural mood regulator since it can help the body produce and balance certain hormones.
 Tryptophan is for example needed for the formation of melatonin, a hormone that regulates the sleep-wake cycle and that has antioxidant properties.
 In the body, tryptophan gets partially converted to serotonin, a neurotransmitter that regulates appetite, sleep, and mood.
 It therefore plays an important neurological and physiological role.

 Tyrosine, abbreviated Tyr, is a non-essential amino acid that the body can produce from the essential amino acid phenylalanine.